Listen to Your Father

-"Listen to Your Father" is a song from Irish singer Feargal Sharkey, released as his non-album debut single in 1984.
-It was written by Carl Smyth, and produced by Sharkey and Liquidator Productions (i.e. the British ska band Madness).
+"Listen to Your Father" is a song by the Northern Irish singer Feargal Sharkey, released as his standalone debut single on 1 October 1984.
+It was written by Carl Smyth, and produced by Sharkey and Liquidator Productions (i.e. the English ska and pop band Madness).
 The song reached No. 23 in the UK and No. 22 in Ireland.
 The B-side, "Can I Say I Love You", was written by Smyth and Sharkey.

-The single was the first to be released on Zarjazz Records, a sub-label of Virgin which had been formed that year by Madness.
-All members of Madness performed on the record minus lead singer Suggs.
+The single was the first to be released on Zarjazz, a sub-label of Virgin Records which had been formed that year by Madness.
+All members of Madness performed on the record minus lead vocalist Suggs.
 When "Listen to Your Father" became a hit, Sharkey left the label to sign with Virgin as Madness had not required him to sign a contract with their label.

 A music video was created to promote the song.
-Sharkey performed the song on popular UK music show Top of The Pops with members of Madness as backing musicians.
+Sharkey performed the song on popular UK music chart television programme Top of the Pops with members of Madness as backing musicians.
 Madness members Smyth and Mark Bedford also appeared with Sharkey on UK show Saturday Starship to promote the single and the Zarjazz label.

 On 24 November 1985, the song was performed live at the Hammersmith Odeon, London, during Madness' tour to promote their Mad Not Mad album.
-Sharkey performed lead vocals, with Madness singer Suggs introducing Sharkey as "Mr Teenage Kicks", referring to the Sharkey's hit song with his ex-band The Undertones.
+Sharkey performed lead vocals, with Madness singer Suggs introducing Sharkey as "Mr Teenage Kicks", referring to the Sharkey's hit song with his ex-band the Undertones.